 When the tide is in small prey items and detritus fall into this depression and steadily move towards the worm's mouth.
 Any organic matter between or on the sand grains is digested and the waste grains secreted on to the surface.

 Neanthes virens, (also known as Alitta virens and Neris virens) above and below is also known as the king ragworm, sandworm, and clamworm.
 It is omnivorous and hunts for food in the sand and mud and can grow up to 120 cm long.
 When fully grown it will have more than 200 segments.
 It is found in the North Atlantic and is sometimes harvested for fish bait.
-It is found in shallow, brackish waters in a U-shaped burrow (see the diagram at the top of the page) located between the high and low water marks.
+It is found in shallow, brackish waters in a U-shaped burrow (see the drawing at the top of the page) located between the high and low water marks.

 The King ragworm burrows in the sand and mud where it feeds on smaller worms, crustaceans and molluscs, snaring them by shooting partially out of its burrow, grabbing the prey with its two teeth (see below) and dragging the prey back down inside to be eaten.
 When particularly hungry the ragworm will leave its burrow to scavenge in the detritus layers on the seabed.
 This ragworm spawns in spring.